A Hidden Benefit of HTML5

 Think back to our injection example.
 Imagine the order of attributes were different for the vulnerable

 input tag, with the name and value appearing before the type.
 In this case our “type cast” succeeds because the first type attribute is the one we’ve injected.

 <input name="sortOn" value="x"type="text"autofocus/onfocus=alert(9)//" type="hidden" >

 HTML5 design specs only get us so far before they fall under the weight of developer errors.
-The HTML Syntax rules aren’t a countermeasure for HTML injection, but the presence of clear (at least compared to previous specs), standard rules shared by all browsers improves security by removing a lot of surprise from browsers’ behaviors.
+The HTML Syntax rules aren’t a countermeasure for HTML injection.
+However, the presence of clear (at least compared to previous specs), standard rules shared by all browsers improves security by removing a lot of surprise from browsers’ behaviors.

-<!doctype html> weakens the browser’s parsing algorithm).
-With luck, most of the problems you discover will be implementation errors to be fixed in a particular browser rather than a design change required of the spec.
+<!doctype html> weakens the browser’s parsing algorithm.
+With luck, most of the problems you discover will be implementation errors fixbale within the affected browser rather than a design weakness in the spec.

-HTML5 gives us a better design to help minimize parsing-based security problems.
-It’s up to web developers to design better sites to help maximize the security of our data.
+HTML5 gives us a better design that minimizes parsing-based security problems.
+It’s up to web developers to give us better sites that maximize the security of our data.